|Nutrition Facts (per serving)|

 Make the Chermoula and Roast the Peppers

-- Make the chermoula marinade.
-Reserve and refrigerate half of the chermoula, and mix the remaining half with the fish.
+Make chermoula marinade.
+Reserve and refrigerate half of the chermoula, and mix remaining half with fish.

-- Cover the fish and refrigerate, allowing it to marinate for two hours or overnight.
+Cover fish and refrigerate, allowing it to marinate for two hours or overnight.

-- Roast the peppers, peel and seed them, and cut them into strips.
-Or, alternatively, slice the raw pepper into rings.
+Roast peppers, peel and seed them, and cut them into strips.
+Or, alternatively, slice raw pepper into rings.
 Set aside.

 Make the Tagine

-- Pour the olive oil into a tagine, and distribute the onion slices across the bottom.
-Criss-cross the celery or carrot sticks in the center to form a bed for the fish.
+Pour olive oil into a tagine, and distribute onion slices across bottom.
+Criss-cross celery or carrot sticks in center to form a bed for the fish.

-- Mix the potato slices with the ginger, salt, pepper, turmeric, and saffron, and arrange the potatoes around the perimeter of the tagine.
-Top the potato with the tomato slices, then distribute the reserved chermoula over the vegetables.
+Mix potato slices with ginger, salt, pepper, turmeric, and saffron, and arrange potatoes around perimeter of tagine.
+Top potato with tomato slices, then distribute reserved chermoula over vegetables.

-- Add the fish and its marinade to the center of the tagine, and arrange the strips of pepper on top of the fish in a decorative manner.
-Garnish the tagine with the lemon and olives, and sprinkle salt and pepper over all.
+Add fish and its marinade to center of tagine, and arrange strips of pepper on top of fish in a decorative manner.
+Garnish tagine with lemon and olives, and sprinkle salt and pepper over all.

-- Cover the tagine and cook over low to medium-low heat for 1 to 1 1/2 hours, or until the fish and potatoes test done.
-Reduce the sauce if necessary until it is quite thick and mostly oils.
-(If you feel there is an excessive amount of liquid in the tagine, it's easiest to ladle the sauce into a pan to reduce it, and then pour the sauce back over the fish before serving.)
+Cover tagine and cook over low to medium-low heat for 1 to 1 1/2 hours, or until the fish and potatoes are finished.
+Reduce sauce if necessary until it is quite thick.

-- Serve the tagine directly from the dish in which it was cooked, with Moroccan bread for scooping up the fish and sauce.
+Serve tagine directly from dish in which it was cooked, with Moroccan bread for scooping up the fish and sauce.